[Updated] 13 tips for handling complaints

 Caster suggests you demonstrate how seriously you are taking the complaint by clarifying each point with the client as you go along and noting details in writing.

-Helena Field, house manager at 42 Acres in Somerset, adds, “Listening and giving your undivided attention to the guest goes a long way already in solving the issue.”
+Helena Field, head of operations and business development at 42 Acres in Somerset, adds, “Listening and giving your undivided attention to the guest goes a long way already in solving the issue.”

 Where possible, she suggests taking the guest to a comfortable place, away from other clients and staff, to discuss the issue to limit confrontation or embarrassment.